Equinox: Length of equinoctial day and night

 The times of sunset and sunrise vary with the observer's location (longitude and latitude), so the dates when day and night are equal also depend upon the observer's location.

 A third correction for the visual observation of a sunrise (or sunset) is the angle between the apparent horizon as seen by an observer and the geometric (or sensible) horizon.
 This is known as the dip of the horizon and varies from 3 arcminutes for a viewer standing on the sea shore to 160 arcminutes for a mountaineer on Everest.
 The effect of a larger dip on taller objects (reaching over 2½° of arc on Everest) accounts for the phenomenon of snow on a mountain peak turning gold in the sunlight long before the lower slopes are illuminated.

-The date on which the length of day and night are exactly the same is known as an equilux; the neologism, believed to have been coined in the 1980s, achieved more widespread recognition in the 21st century.
+The date on which the length of day and night are the same length is known as an equilux; the neologism, believed to have been coined in the 1980s, achieved more widespread recognition in the 21st century.
 (Note: Prior to the 1980s there was no generally accepted term for the phenomenon, and the word "equilux" was more commonly used as a synonym for isophot.
 The newer meaning of "equilux" is modern (c.
 1985 to 1986), and not usually intended: Technical references since the beginning of the 20th century (c.
 1910) have used the terms "equilux" and "isophot" interchangeably to mean "of equal illumination" in the context of curves showing how intensely lighting equipment will illuminate a surface.
 See for instance Walsh (1947).
 The earliest confirmed use of the modern meaning was in a post on the Usenet group net.astro, which refers to "discussion last year exploring the reasons why equilux and equinox are not coincident".
 Use of this particular pseudo-Latin protologism can only be traced to an extremely small (less than six) number of predominantly U.S. American people in such online media for the next 20 years until its broader adoption as a neologism (c.
 2006), and then its subsequent use by more mainstream organisations (c.
 2012).)
-At the most precise measurements, a true equilux is rare, because the lengths of day and night change more rapidly than any other time of the year around the equinoxes.
+At the most precise measurements, a true equilux is rare, because the lengths of day and night change more than any other time of the year around the equinoxes.
 In the mid-latitudes, daylight increases or decreases by about three minutes per day at the equinoxes, and thus adjacent days and nights only reach within one minute of each other.
 The date of the closest approximation of the equilux varies slightly by latitude; in the mid-latitudes, it occurs a few days before the spring equinox and after the fall equinox in each respective hemisphere.